rainlanguage/docs.rainlang.xyz/docs/learning-rainlang-in-60-minutes/0-rainlang-in-30-minutes.svelte.md

 This would also be valid, assuming `[round-up]` and `a` were defined:

-`decimal18-div<[round-up]>(a decimal18-add(1e18 1e18))`
+`div<[round-up]>(a add(1e18 1e18))`

 In the same ways as sub parsed literals, if the parser finds a word that it does not know, it will hand off the word to each sub parser defined in the pragma, in order, until one of them successfully handles the word.

 ##### Multi-value LHS/RHS